 Jarosław Kaczyński and Beata Szydło celebrating its victory (AFP Photo/Janek Skarzynski)

-Western European countries’ newspapers have defined the key to victory as the result of an anti-migration campaign, of the anti-internationalisation of the country but rather the promotion of „what is our is better”, of the promise to keep young Polish people from moving to other countries because of unemployment, of a coming back to the nuclear family and a ban of the modern Western family, of the support of the Roman-Catholic church, of a pro-rural campaign and helping promises to poorer areas of the country.
+Western European countries’ newspapers have explained PiS’ victory as the result of an anti-migration campaign, an anti-internationalisation of the country, a promise to keep young Polish people from moving to other countries because of unemployment, a return to the nuclear family with a ban of the modern Western family, the support of the Roman-Catholic church, a pro-rural campaign and helping poorer areas of the country.
 They have warned that the possible constitutional reforms could immerse the country into disastrous relations with the European Union (EU).
-The medias in these countries have shared their worries about the future of Poland regarding its membership of the EU.
-The tensions bewteen Paris-Berlin and Warsaw may arise.
-Since the pro-European Polish government (made of PO members) is no longer in office, the relations between the EU institutions and the new „excessively” conservative and nationalist government could be turbulent.
+Medias have shared their worries about the future of Poland regarding its membership of the EU.
+The tensions between Paris/Berlin and Warsaw may arise.
+Since the pro-European Polish government (composed of PO members) is no longer in office, the relations between EU institutions and the new „excessively” conservative and nationalist government could be turbulent.
 Moreover, the fact that PiS claims to be more of a pro-American party is very worrisome in the eyes of Western European countries.
-Poland is gradually looking towards the United States of America in the sense that it seems to be willing to protect itself from the „permanent Russian threat”.
-Poland asked the North Atlantic Treaty Organization (NATO) to focus on providing it with missile shield on Russia – as the EU does not have a common army, the only solution found by Poland was beyond the Atlantic ocean.
+Poland is gradually looking towards the United States of America, meaning that it seems to be willing to have an ally against the „permanent Russian threat” they’re facing.
+Poland asked the North Atlantic Treaty Organization (NATO) to focus on providing it with missile shield – as the EU does not have a common army or defence plans, the only solution found by Poland was beyond the Atlantic ocean.

 Jarosław Kaczyński (ALIK KEPLICZ / AP)

 The media of Western European countries assimilate the electoral campaign of PiS as propaganda, using fear as its main tool.
-Every means is good to illustrate how dangerous this party is for the sake of the future of the EU.
-The most quoted sentence by Jarosław Kaczyński that can be found in the newspapers is basically that immigrants are like parasites and that they will bring various diseases.
-The medias remind to the population that this kind of xenophobic speech was used against Jews during Hitler’s ascension to the power.
+Every means is good to illustrate how dangerous this party is.
+The most quoted sentence by Jarosław Kaczyński that can be found in the newspapers is basically that immigrants are like parasites that will bring various diseases.
+Medias remind the population that this kind of xenophobic speech was used against Jews during Hitler’s ascension to power.
 The leader of the Polish party is compared to the totalitarian personalities of the XXth century.
-The media say they foresee his eventual coup d’etat because of his undeniable thirst of power – Beata Szydło, the Polish prime minister, is more of a screen to Kaczyński’s actions rather than an independent figure.
-During his speech after the results of the parliamentary elections were out, Mr Kaczyński’s first words were a tribute to his late twin brother who died along with his wife in a plane crash while he was President of the Republic of Poland.
-In addition to the fact that their daughter was also present, the media of Europe perceived this as a means to move the population by reminding them of their late well-liked President.
-He did not speak of the promises they made.
+Authors of these articles say they foresee his eventual coup d’état because of his undeniable thirst of power – Beata Szydło, the current Polish prime minister, is more of a screen to Kaczyński’s actions rather than an independent figure.

 Online version of the Italian nawspaper „La Stampa” right after the results

 The media said his speech was not appropriate for a winning speech.
-Moreover, Mr Kaczyński’s admiration for the Hungarian prime minister Viktor Orbán, who is percieved to become Hungary’s next dictator in the occidental part of Europe, worries the Western European journalists.
-They are afraid Poland’s politics and diplomatical relationship with other European countries will become similar to Hungary’s.
+Moreover, Mr Kaczyński’s admiration for the Hungarian prime minister Viktor Orbán, who is perceived as Hungary’s next dictator, worries the Western European journalists.
+They are afraid that Poland’s politics and diplomatical relationship with other European countries would become similar to Hungary’s.
 The fear of authoritarian government and the weakening of democracy values can be found in every article talking about this subject.
-The constitutional reforms were the first step Orbán took to cement his position. „Kaczyński’s party is willing to do the same” can be seen in the press of Western Europe.
-PiS political affiliations that are partisan to sovereignty alerts considerably the West of Europe.
+The constitutional reforms were the first step Orbán took to cement his position. „Kaczyński’s party is willing to do the same” can be seen in the press in Western Europe.
 Furthermore, the medias tend to remind that Poland needs the European funds in order to develop itself.
 Thus the idea of electing a Eurosceptic government should be unthinkable for Poles.
-The French researcher, essayist and political commentator Jean-Yves Camus has said in an interview with Le Figaro (French newspaper) that the member states from the Eastern part of Europe think they are like lower-ranking associates – but it is untrue because they are represented by important European commissionners (the former prime minister Donald Tusk (PO) is a revealing example of it), he says.
+French researcher, essayist and political commentator Jean-Yves Camus has said in an interview with Le Figaro (a French newspaper) that member states from the Eastern part of Europe think they are like lower-ranking associates – however it is untrue, he claims, since they are represented by important European commissionners (the former Polish prime minister Donald Tusk (PO) who is now the President of the European Council, is a revealing example of it).

 Poland’s response to the accusations